 This is when the issue of the 3rd and 4th seasons come into play.
 Winter is the enemy of travel trailers.
 Even with a strong furnace and a couple full bottles of propane, in short order, the trailer will not be able to “keep up” with the cold temperatures and things will start to fail.
 There is simply a limit to how well the system is designed to resist hot and cold temperatures.
 And it’s not even the heating system’s “fault” - it was working as designed.
 The issue is more fundamental.
-The problem is the travel trailer wasn’t designed or engineered to be used in all 4-seasons.
+The problem is that most travel trailers weren’t designed or engineered to be used in all 4-seasons especially in cold weather.

 In this article, it’s my goal to help clarify what makes a Luxury Travel Trailer 4-season capable and what affects the performance in all sorts of climates.

 A typical travel trailer is not designed to respond to a multitude of environmental conditions.
 However, our amazing world has countless places and experiences that are far from “Sunny and 75.”

 This awareness is especially important for people who call their trailer home, year-round -- they are known as “full-timers.”
 The major difference between full-timers and the recreational camping family described earlier is simple.
 One family has a traditional home they can return to after their trip.
 Those who are living in a travel trailer full time have no such option.
 This is the key difference between a Recreational Vehicle and a Living Vehicle.
 One is designed for recreation, spanning a short period of time, the other is designed for living as a primary residence to call home, full time.

 When winter comes, or a heat wave makes cold weather trailer-living impossible, the family puts their trailer in storage and returns to the comfort of their bricks and sticks home.
 When winter arrives for the full-timers, the trailer must continue to perform to suit the very real requirements of the environment.
 At this point, the full-timer has two options: follow 75º by moving to a more temperate locale, or upgrade their HVAC system.